 The Ivy League's tradition in the Olympics is unparalleled.
 Since the first Olympic Games in Athens, Greece, in 1896, Ancient Eight athletes have thrived on the international stage every four years in both the Summer and Winter Games.

-With memorable performances that live in the Olympics lore, athletes from Ivy League schools have amassed an amazing total of 484 medals.
-This count would rank in top 15 on the all-time medal table if the Ivy League's eight institutions collectively were a country .
+With memorable performances that live in the Olympics lore, athletes from Ivy League schools have amassed an amazing total of 490 medals.
+This count would rank in top 15 on the all-time medal table if the Ivy League's eight institutions collectively were a country.

-Ivy League athletes have enjoyed great success in the most recent Games with 49 athletes bringing home 15 medals (five gold, four silver and six bronze) from the 2012 Summer Games in London.
-For complete coverage of the most recent Summer Games, go to IviesInLondon.com.
+Ivy League athletes have enjoyed great success in the most recent Games with 24 athletes and one coach bringing home six medals (one gold, two silver and three bronze) from the 2014 Winter Games in Sochi.
+Click here for complete coverage of the most recent Winter Games.

-Now Ivy athletes are pointing their focus to Sochi, Russia for the XXII Olympic Winter Games in 2014 to once again uphold and represent the rich and long tradition of Ivy League athletes in international competition.
+Now Ivy athletes are pointing their focus to Rio de Janiero and the Games of the XXXI Olympiad in 2016 to once again uphold the rich and long tradition of Ivy League athletes in international competition.